An effective analysis of the Denjoy rank: Questions

 \section{Questions}

 Letting $|T|$ denote the usual well-founded rank of a tree $T\in WF$, a proof of the following in slightly different language can be found in \cite[Propositions 2.12 \& 2.15] {GreenbergMontalbanSlaman2013}. \begin{theorem}[\cite{GreenbergMontalbanSlaman2013}] If $\alpha< \omega_1^{ck}$, then $\{T : |T| \leq \omega\alpha\}$ is $\Sigma^0_{2\alpha}$-complete. \end{theorem} Therefore, the complexity of initial segments of the usual well-founded rank increases by two jumps for every increase of $\omega$ in the rank.
 By contrast, all of the natural ranks considered in this paper have an increased complexity of two jumps for every increase of 1 in the rank.
 We wonder if there are examples of natural $\Pi^1_1$ ranks that don't fit one of these two patterns. \begin{question} Is there an example of a $\Pi^1_1$ set $A$, a natural $\Pi^1_1$ rank which decomposes it as $A = \cup_{\alpha<\omega_1} A_\alpha$, and ordinals $\beta_\alpha$ such that each $A_\alpha$ is $\Gamma_{\beta_\alpha}$-complete (here $\Gamma=\Sigma$ or $\Pi$) such that one of the following holds: \begin{enumerate} \item $\beta_{\alpha} + i = \beta_{\alpha+\delta}$ for some $\delta > \omega$ and $i\leq 2$, or \item $\beta_{\alpha} + i = \beta_{\alpha+1} $ for some $i >2$. \end{enumerate} \end{question} It is open whether $ACG$ provides an example satisfying part (2) of the above.
-Naively, the derivation process producing the classical rank on $ACG$ could require $i=4$. \begin{question} What are the exact descriptive complexities of the sets $ACG_\alpha$? \end{question} The difficulty associated with applying the analysis of this paper to $ACG$ is related to the unknown complexity of Lusin's $(N)$. \begin{question} What is the descriptive complexity of $\{F \in C(I) : F \text{ satisfies Lusin's }(N)\}$? \end{question}
+Naively, the derivation process producing the classical rank on $ACG$ could require $i=4$. \begin{question} What are the exact descriptive complexities of the sets $ACG_\alpha$? \end{question}

 Finally, although $\{T \in WF : |T|_{ls} \leq \alpha\}$ and $\{T \in WF : |T| \leq \omega\alpha\}$ are both $\Sigma^0_{2\alpha}$-complete, and thus there is a reduction from one to the other that passes through the universal set $\{X : n_0 \in H_{2^a}^X\}$ for appropriate $a$, we are not aware of a natural reduction between them.